Kornhaas/Brick_Manager/.github/CICD_PIPELINE.md

-# 🔄 GitHub Actions CI/CD Pipeline
+# � CI/CD Pipeline Documentation

-This document explains the automated CI/CD pipeline for the Lego Manager project using GitHub Actions.
+This document explains the automated CI/CD pipeline for the Bricks Manager project using GitHub Actions.

 ## 📋 Pipeline Overview